RyanGitHub101/My-Projects/Project 1/Description of Project1.md

-What is project 1 about?
+1. What is project 1 about?
+Answer:

-How long did it took me to finish the project?
+2. How long did it took me to finish the project?

-What's a
+Answer:

+3. How did you plan your project?
+Answer:

+4. What technologies did you use?
+Answer:

+5. What did problems did you face during the project?